Split Pea Soup (Instant Pot/Slow Cooker/Stovetop)

 Do Split Peas Need To Be Soaked?

-Is Split Pea Soup Vegan/Vegetarian?
+Is This Soup Vegan/Vegetarian?

 It sure can be.
 Just utilize vegetable stock in place of the chicken broth, omit the ham and use equal parts olive oil in place of the butter.

-Can You Freeze Split Pea Soup?
+Can You Freeze This Soup?

 Split pea soup can be made in advance and stored in the refrigerator for 3 days or in the freezer for up to 3 months.
 Make sure the soup is completely cooled and tightly covered.
 It will thicken so be prepared to add a little chicken broth or water to thin out a bit when reheating.